Fierioziy/ParticleNativeAPI/README.md

 // send one of those packets to player serverConn.sendPacket(somePlayer, packet);
 ```

-All particle types that extends `ParticleType` only invokes `create` method with certain parameters.

-You can invoke this method with those certain parameters by yourself if you want.

 ## Compatibility
 Tested Spigot versions: 1.7.10, 1.8.8, 1.12, 1.14.3.